Mike Christian

 Michael Christian is an Australian radio presenter.

 Christian is best known for his work with Southern Cross Austereo.
 With Austereo, he worked for their Fox FM and 2Day FM stations.
 At 2Day FM, along with his co-host Mel Greig, he made a prank call to the hospital caring for Catherine, Duchess of Cambridge that led to the suicide of one of the nurses in December 2012.
 In February 2025, after working with the network for over 20 years, Christian was made redundant by Southern Cross Austereo.
+As of December 2025, Christian is a radio announcer on KIIS 1065.

 Career

 Early career

 In February 2006, Christian started his radio career at Sea FM Central Coast, after completing a Graduate Diploma in Commercial Radio Broadcasting at the Australian Film, Television and Radio School.
 He later moved on to become a morning announcer at 92.9 Perth.

 Southern Cross Austereo

 On 5 October 2009, Christian started a position as the afternoon's announcer at Austereo's Fox FM in Melbourne, Victoria before moving to mornings.
 He moved to Sydney's 2Day FM in December 2012 to host the Hot30 Countdown with Mel Greig, a nationally syndicated program.